a3emond/stickyboard/docs/StickyBoard — REST API Specification (Full Definition).md

-# StickyBoard — REST API Specification (Full Definition)
+# StickyBoard — REST API Specification (v2, 2025-10-20)

-*Last updated: 2025‑10‑17*

-This document defines the complete **StickyBoard REST API** for server communication.
-It covers all endpoints, their HTTP methods, URL patterns, headers, request/response bodies, and standardized error codes.

-All endpoints are prefixed by:
+All endpoints are prefixed with:

 ```
 baseURL/api/